aldryn/aldryn-quote/readme.md

     ]
     ```

-3. Make sure `'south'` is installed.
+3. Make sure `south` is installed.
 Run the following commands in the given order:

     ```bash
     python manage.py migrate aldryn_quote